"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Statistical Analyses

-Our initial objective is to discern the existence and the nature of relationships between feature families and users' attributes.
+This section explores the relationships between users' personal attributes and their Spotify public playlists, based on our feature families.
 For instance, are artists-related features connected with demographic attributes?
 Are genre preferences connected with habits such as drinking alcohol or smoking?
 To unravel these connections comprehensively, we undertake a thorough examination of all possible combinations of attributes (Demographic, Habits, and Personality) and feature families (Misc, Artists, Songs, Genres).

-\paragraph{Methodology} To ascertain the presence of relationships between attributes and features, we employed two widely recognized statistical tests: the unpaired Student t-test and Analysis of Variance (ANOVA).
+\paragraph{Methodology} To assess relationships between attributes and features, we utilized two widely recognized statistical tests: the unpaired Student t-test and ANOVA.
 These tests assess whether there are statistically significant differences between the means of two or more groups, determining whether any of these groups differ from each other in terms of a dependent variable.
 In our case, we treated our features, individually, as the dependent variable, with attributes serving as the distinct groups for assessment.
 Consequently, we conducted a battery of tests, subjecting each variable to examination against every attribute.
 Specifically, we used the Student t-test for attributes with two classes (e.g., Relationship) and ANOVA for others.
 The significance of these tests is established when the associated $p$-value falls below a predetermined threshold, typically set at 0.05.
 To mitigate the potential influence of users with a larger number of playlists, we performed these tests at the user level, where we aggregated all playlist information for each individual, ensuring a balanced and equitable analysis.

-\paragraph{Results} Figure~\ref{fig:spider} reports the results of our analysis, categorized by attribute types and feature families.
-These graphs illustrate the proportion of features within a family that contribute to statistically significant differences between the classes of the target attribute ($p\!<\!0.05$).
-An immediate observation is the diversity of feature groups that play a role in distinguishing between target attributes.